mcorbin/meuse-website/content/installation/configuration/_index.md

 ## Configure Meuse

 Meuse is configured through a YAML file.
+Meuse uses [yummy](https://github.com/exoscale/yummy) to load the YAML file.
+This library supports custom tag parsers for a lot of use cases (like reading environment variables for example). +
+The list of available parsers can be found in the yummy [README](https://github.com/exoscale/yummy#additional-yaml-tags).

 Here is a commented example of a Meuse configuration:

 ```yaml
 # The PostgreSQL database configuration